Mission-to-Mars-July-2021/Team3/README.md

 ### (Replace with your name and item.)
 Joshua Bannister "Whats an Item"

 ## Day 1 Retrospective

 ### What went well
+Most of the work set was completed and we started to use tinker cad better.

 ### What didn't go well
+Communication between the team as we didnt know who eachother were.

 ### What we will do more of tomorrow
+Better use of git and comunication.

 ### What we will do less of tomorrow
+less arkward silence.

 ## Day 2 Retrospective